WELCOME TO 50:50

 Song info:

-Words and music by Peter Gabriel.
-Produced by Peter Gabriel and Richard Russell.
+Written by Peter Gabriel.
+Produced by Peter Gabriel

 Published by Real World Music Ltd. / Sony Music Publishing.